5 Tips for Implementing Home Technology Systems – Without the Pain!

 4 – Is Your Technology Integrator Qualified?

-Partner with a firm that works well with your peers, works in similar sizes and costs of homes you design or build, and delivers a similar level of service and professionalism.
+Partner with an integration firm that works well with your peers, works in similar sizes and costs of homes you design or build, and delivers a similar level of service and professionalism.
 If your client is trying to bring in their own technology integrator, make sure they are making a wise choice.
 Raise a flag if it’s a bad fit.

 It is important to understand that there are many installation firms that are simply “tech experts,” yet are not as experienced in working on longer timeline projects with exacting levels of fit and finish requirements.